Florida man steals car; train sends it crashing into house

 Police said the man claimed he stole the car in a “good faith effort” to search for his own vehicle after leaving a bar early Saturday in Martin County, around 50 miles north of West Palm Beach.
 Instead, he got stuck on the railroad tracks in the path of an oncoming train.

+The homeowners were fine, but “the explosive sound of a driverless car smashing into the side of their home was clearly jolting,” the sheriff’s office said.

-The 38-year-old man is facing charges of grand theft and criminal mischief, authorities said, and additional charges are expected.
+The 38-year-old faces charges of grand theft and criminal mischief, and additional charges are expected.

-In describing the episode in a Facebook post, the sheriff’s office said, “No title could explain this case, but the details will… well, it’s best to just read on.”
+In describing the episode, the sheriff’s office said, “No title could explain this case, but the details will… well, it’s best to just read on.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.